tisage/cs50/README.md

 | Week 11 | The End          |

 ## Problem Sets
 A summary of problem sets appears below.
 CS50x does not have deadlines for problem sets.
 You are welcome to work on and submit them at your own pace.
-To be eligible for a verified certificate from edX, however, you must submit (and receive a score of at least 70% on) all problem sets by 31 December 2017.

 | Problem 	    | Set				| Language 	  |
 |:--------------|:------------------|:------------|